flowbased/fbp-spec/README.md

 fbp-spec
 =========

-A runtime-independent test framework for FBP component and graphs, using data-driven testing.
+A runtime-independent test framework for Flow Based Programming (FBP) component and graphs, using data-driven testing.

 One can use fbp-spec to do testing at multiple levels,